Air fryer apple chips are sweet cinnamon sugar healthy snacks that adults and kids love. Fast way to dehydrate apples and enjoy.

 There is also a Kitchen Aid attachment that will peel and thinly slice them if you choose to go that direction.
 I would suggest not removing the skins though.

 Then it is time to add any seasonings you’d like.
 Cinnamon and sugar are the most popular but a bit of nutmeg or even pumpkin or apple pie spice would be yummy.
+We added the same to our air fryer peaches and they were amazing too.

 Apple Chips Air Fryer